DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/06-30 Meeting Notes.md

 - Meeting w/ Rae & Ash: Tuesday @ 3pm.
 	- We'll go over the game's color palette.
-- Narrative Designer Meeting Maybe 8 or 9:
+- Narrative Designer Meeting Maybe 8 or 9 tmr:
 	- Prefer to have this one earlier in the week
 	- Make sure you feel comfortable enough with the game's concept to continue writing more stuff
 	- Also talk about journal entries / codex